emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has watchlists. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content on server 15 (videasy only). ⚠️
+1. Site does have 4K content on server 15 (videasy api). ⚠️
 1. Looks good but is slow to load on mobile. ⚠️

 ***